ranocha/2023_modeling_matters/README.md

 to install [Julia](https://julialang.org/).
 The numerical experiments presented in this article were performed using Julia v1.8.3.

+First, you need to download this repository, e.g., by cloning it with `git` or by downloading an archive via the GitHub interface.

 Then, you need to start Julia in this directory and execute the following commands in the REPL